-Isolated Power Calculator
+Isolated Power (ISO) Calculator

-Definition of Isolated Power Calculator:
+Definition of Isolated Power (ISO) Calculator:

 Isolated Power (ISO) is a statistical measure used in baseball to evaluate a player's power.
 It is calculated by subtracting the player's batting average from their slugging percentage.